n1xerii/bassipy/README.md

 ---

 ## INFO
-Bassipy is a local Discord bot made for playing music in voice channels.
+Bassipy is a locally runnable Discord bot made for playing music in Discord voice channels.
-It uses Ffmpeg and Python with "yt-dlp" and "discord.py" packages.
+It is written in Python and uses FFmpeg with yt-dlp and discord.py python packages.
-Bassipy is currently a very simple bot(although I am trying to expand it whenever I can) and there are only 3 song commands, "play", "skip" and "search".
+Bassipy is supposed to be a simple bot and contains 3 main commands, "play", "skip" and "search".
 They can be used by typing the prefix(!) following with the command(eg. !search).
 The PLAY command takes a youtube link and plays it(eg. !play https://www.youtube.com/watch?v=dQw4w9WgXcQ).
-The SEARCH command takes an argument and searches for the top 5 results of it(eg. !search rap).
+The SEARCH command searchs the top 5 results of an argument using yt-dlp(eg. !search rap).
-The SKIP command just skips the currently playing song.
+The SKIP command skips/stops the currently playing song.
-The bot does not yet feature a queue and only plays one song at a time.
+The bot does not feature a queue yet and only plays one song at a time.
+It works by downloading an audio file first and then playing it, which might be an issue for some people because of extra downloads and network traffic.
+I am planning to move to a streaming approach instead of downloading files.

 ---